Reshaping Banking and Financial Services with Generative AI

 What is generative AI?

 Generative AI is a form of artificial intelligence that can create new content by learning from existing examples, mimicking human creativity.
 It finds applications in industries like media, e-commerce, healthcare, gaming, design, and more, enabling personalized recommendations, creative content generation, and enhanced virtual assistants.
+In banking specifically, generative models are increasingly paired with agents that take multi-step actions and with RAG systems that answer using a bank's own documents and policies, without exposing that data.
 Its ability to innovate and automate processes makes it a valuable asset across various sectors.

 Now, let’s look at some key areas in which generative AI is impacting the finance industry and a few aspects that advise caution: